Radiation for Brain Tumors

-The Henry Ford Department of Radiation Oncology is a leader in advanced radiation therapies that deliver precise treatment to brain cancer cells while sparing surrounding healthy tissue.
+Henry Ford’s Department of Radiation Oncology is a leader in advanced radiation therapies for brain tumor treatment.
+These techniques deliver precise treatment to cancer cells in the brain while sparing surrounding healthy tissue.

 Henry Ford radiation specialists have pioneered the development and improvement of many types of radiation therapy for brain tumors, including:

 - MRI and linear accelerator (ViewRay MRIdian® Linac): Henry Ford Cancer is the first in Michigan — and first in the world — to offer patients an advanced radiation therapy that uses an FDA-approved real-time magnetic resonance imaging and linear accelerator delivery for more precise and accurate radiation treatment.

 - 3-D conformal radiation therapy (3D-CRT): This treatment uses sophisticated imaging scans and computer modeling to match radiation therapy to the tumor’s shape.
 With this level of precision, we can ensure the safe delivery of higher doses of radiation directly to cancer cells.